hashirahmad/netlify-react-public/README.md

 ## 27-02-2020
 1. Added `animateForSecs` option to `Linear` progress bar for fake animations or when the to show "subtle" progress but the sort of progress which is not predictable or `callback` is not available or possible.
+2. Small bug fixed in `SimpleCard` component where having `paddingTop: 0` would result into sligh visual annoyance and `paddingTop: 1` fixes it.

 ## 26-02-2020